privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 ## Should I use encrypted DNS with a VPN?

 Unless your VPN provider hosts the encrypted DNS servers, **no**.
-Using DOH/DOT (or any other form of encrypted DNS) with third-party servers will simply add more entities to trust, and does **absolutely nothing** to improve your privacy/security.
+Using DOH/DOT (or any other form of encrypted DNS) with third party servers will simply add more entities to trust, and does **absolutely nothing** to improve your privacy/security.
 Your VPN provider can still see which websites you visit based on the IP addresses and other methods.
 Instead of just trusting your VPN provider, you are now trusting both the VPN provider and the DNS provider.

 A common reason to recommend encrypted DNS is that it helps against DNS spoofing.
 However, your browser should already be checking for [TLS certificates](https://en.wikipedia.org/wiki/Transport_Layer_Security#Digital_certificates) with **HTTPS** and warn you about it.
 If you are not using **HTTPS**, then an adversary can still just modify anything other than your DNS queries and the end result will be little different.